 The “pepper” was actually a Morton’s Neuroma, and it turns out this condition is fairly common.
 So I asked him to share a little bit about his experience with this issue, in the hopes that it might help someone else dealing with the same problem.
 Here’s what he had to say…

 What exactly IS a Morton’s Neuroma?

 It’s a benign growth around a nerve in the foot, usually between the 2nd and 3rd or 3rd and 4th toes.
-The growth is basically scar tissue that develops from inflammation due to the aggravation of bones pinching the nerve.
+The growth is basically scar tissue that develops from inflammation—the same kind of inflammation you’d get after procuring steroids for sale and after their ingestion—due to the aggravation of bones pinching the nerve.
 Eventually the growth is too big to freely move between the bones.
 So it can sometimes get stuck between the bones which is very painful or stuck above the bones which is also not comfortable.

 When did you start noticing it and what did it feel like?